application-research/autoretrieve/README.md

 You can use CLI flags or config files to blacklist or whitelist miners for autoretrieve downloads.

-To use CLI flags `--whitelist f0xxxx,f0yyyy` and `--blacklist f0zzzz,f0wwww`.
+To use CLI flags `--miner-whitelist f0xxxx,f0yyyy` and `--miner-blacklist f0zzzz,f0wwww`.
 If set, the CLI flags will take precedence over config files.

-For a persistent blacklist or whitelist, create `blacklist.txt` and/or `whitelist.txt` in the data directory (`your-datadir` in the example above), respectively, and populate them with a newline-separated listed of miner strings (text after `#` will be ignored):
+For a persistent blacklist or whitelist, create `miner-blacklist.txt` and/or `miner-whitelist.txt` in the data directory (`your-datadir` in the example above), respectively, and populate them with a newline-separated listed of miner strings (text after `#` will be ignored):
 ```sh